GO Hawai’i: A Three Prong Approach to Understanding Hawaiian Culture

 Application: Students apply online through the “apps” section on MySU.

-Cost: $4,500; includes all flights, accommodations, instruction, activities and some meals.
+Cost: $4,500 (subject to change); includes all flights, accommodations, instruction, activities and some meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.